 An empty cereal box can be reused as a sturdy gift bag too.
 Prepare the box by first cutting off the top flaps, and removing any plastic bags and food left inside.
 Fold the side panels vertically in half to create a crease that will allow the top of the box to close.
 If desired, cut an oval towards the top of the front and back of the box to serve as handles.
 Decorate the box with paint, newspaper, or other materials.

 • Make your own ornaments: Decorate your Christmas tree with items rescued from the recycling bin.
-For example, three bottle caps laid out in a row are the beginning of a snow man.
+For example, three bottle caps laid out in a row are the beginning of a snowman.
 Paint the inside of the cap white, then glue the caps to a ribbon using a hot glue gun.
 Two bottle caps are for the body, and the other is for the head.
-Decorate the head by drawing small eyes, mouth, and a nose, then draw buttons on the body.
+Decorate the head by drawing small eyes, mouth, and a nose, then draw the buttons on the body.

 Paper egg cartons are actually very versatile.
 With a little bit of paint, you can transform them into unique ornaments for your tree.
 If you don’t have a paperboard egg carton, a foam carton may also work even though they may be more difficult to paint.
-Make a snow man ornament by cutting our three egg cups in a row.
+Make a snowman ornament by cutting our three egg cups in a row.
 Follow the instructions for the bottle cap ornament above to decorate.

-To make small bells carefully cut out several individual egg cups from your carton.
+To make small bells, carefully cut out several individual egg cups from your carton.
 Paint the outside and embellish with glitter or washi tape.
-Add a bell with crafting wire, then add some ribbon to hang it to your tree.
+Add a bell with crafting wire, then add some ribbon to hang it on your tree.
 Make tiny poinsettias by shaping the egg cup rim into petals, then painting the inside and outside red.
 Make a miniature Christmas tree by painting the cups green, then stacking them on top of each other.
 Hold them together with crafting wire and decorate.

 • Choose things that last: Reusing items for as long as possible allows us to save money by avoiding purchasing replacements.
 And, depending on the product, save money by reducing the amount of energy we use at home.
 For example, changing to LED lights can save up to 95% of electricity usage during the holidays compared to traditional incandescent lights.